OctopusDeploy/blog/blog/2025-05/tpf/index.md

 That does not mean merging unfinished code into main after a few hours or a couple of days.
 Many features can take weeks or months to finish.
 Developers and product managers are responsible for creating small units of work that incrementally add functionality (and tests) until the feature is "done."
 Each incremental change can be deployed to production, including database changes.

-Features take weeks or months to complete.
+It is common for features to take weeks or months to be completed.
 They will require dozens of short-lived feature branches.
 That requires hiding feature behind a feature toggle until it is ready for users.

-This allows you to have multiple features "in flight" and merged into main.
+Combining trunk based development and feature toggles allows you to have multiple features "in flight" and merged into main.
 Because developers are incrementally checking in code, they can find conflicts with other developer's work much sooner.
 Changes are integrated much sooner, and tests can be created to verify sensible combinations of features.

 ## Progressive delivery

 Trunk based deployments encourage frequent production deployments.
-However, you cannot deploy to production daily if each deployment has downtime.
+However, you cannot deploy to production daily if each deployment has downtime or there is even a chance of deployment failure.
 Any downtime might breach SLAs, frustrate customers, or prevent employees from doing their work.
 In addition, automation isn't perfect; a deployment could still fail.
 Progressive delivery solves those problems.

-Blue/Green, Canary, or "staging" strategies follows the same core principle.
+Blue/Green and Canary strategies follows the same core principle.
 Deploy a new version to a "staging" location in production.
 Verify the new version while all the users remain on the old version.
 Once verification is complete, route users to the new version.
 The difference between canary, blue/green, and staging is the percentage of traffic routed.

 ![Canary Deployment Diagram](https://d2908q01vomqb2.cloudfront.net/fe2ef495a1152561572949784c16bf23abb28057/2021/07/14/ecs_canary_2.gif)